-10.3.2.1 SKPOL10 takes advantage of the opportunity provided by the NPPF (paras 99-100) to designate specified areas as Local Green Spaces.
+10.3.2.1 SKPOL9 takes advantage of the opportunity provided by the NPPF (paras 99-100) to designate specified areas as Local Green Spaces.
 The importance of designating appropriate areas in this way is highlighted by the NPPF para 11b)i, which afford protection from development to "areas or assets of particular importance" and the explanatory Note 6 includes Local Green Spaces within that category.

 10.3.2.2 CDC's Local Plan 2011-2031 Policy EN3 allows for the designation of Local Green Spaces within the Cotswold District.
-The conditions for which development will be permitted in the Local Green Space in this Plan are detailed in criteria 2 of EN3.
+The conditions for which development will be permitted in the Local Green Space designated in that Plan are detailed in criteria 2 of EN3.
+Policy SKPOL9 applies the matter of fact policy approach included in paragraph 101 of the NPPF.
+This approach is entirely consistent with that in Policy EN3 of the adopted Local Plan.